Smoking Cessation - Prevention Summary Table

 Summary Graph Summary graph for Clinicians' Advice to Quit Smoking, Click to see detailed view of graph

-Trends and Most Recent Estimates In 2018 to 2019, 69.5% of adult smokers who had seen a physician during the past 12 months reported being advised by that doctor to quit smoking.
+Trends and Most Recent Estimates In 2018/2019, 69.5% of adults who smoked and had seen a physician during the past 12 months reported being advised by that doctor to quit smoking.

 Healthy People 2020 Target Data presented in this report cannot be directly compared to the HP2030 target.